starship/starship/docs/advanced-config/README.md

 ## Continuation Prompt

-Some shells support a continuation prompt which is rendered instead of the normal prompt when the user has entered an uncomplete statement that needs to be continued.
+Some shells support a continuation prompt along with the normal prompt.
+This prompt is rendered instead of the normal prompt when the user has entered an uncomplete statement (such as a single left parenthesis).

-Starship can set the continuation prompt format by setting the `continuation_format` field.
+Starship can set the continuation prompt format using the `continuation_format` option.
 The default format is `"$character"`.

 Note: Continuation prompts are only available in the following shells: